amanoxsolutions/rdbms-ingestion-apache-iceberg-demo/README.md

-# Demo of RDBMS Ingestion Into Datalake with AWS Glue & Apache Iceberg
+# Demo of RDBMS Ingestion Into an AWS Datalake with AWS Glue & Apache Iceberg

 ## Credits
 This demo is an extension of this AWS Blog article